To start the residency application, the following documents are required:

 The Immigration Office does not keep the passport during the proceedings; they just need to compare it with the photocopy.

-• Criminal Record Certificate: From FBI (for U.S. citizens) or equivalent authority in the country of birth and any country lived in during the last 5 years.
+• Criminal Record Certificate: From the FBI (for U.S. citizens) or equivalent authority in the country of birth and any country lived in during the last 5 years.
 Must be apostilled and translated in Uruguay.

 • Proof of Income: